yosephdev/supermerra/README.md

 - **Phone**: 076-282 15 58
 - **Email**: info@supermerra.se

-For technical support or questions about the website:
+For questions about the website:
 - Create an issue on GitHub
-- Contact the development team
+- Contact yosephbet@gmail.com

 ## 🙏 Acknowledgments